aymanboufarhi/Esalaf/README.md

 I have decided to represent :

-- Customers by their name, phone number, and their unique and National Identification Card (CIN) number
+- Customers by their name, phone number, and their National Identification Card (CIN) number

 - Products are represented by their name, price, quantity in the supermarket/store, and category